bmintz/ducky-scripts/README.md

 * If the current \inject.bin file correlates to a different script than was previously on the root of the drive, modify \current_script.txt accordingly.

-The [composite duck](https://drive.google.com/uc?export=download&id=0B7uVAbdkMKcXSHpoZG9JNFBydFU) firmware is recommended.
+The [composite duck](https://cdn.rawgit.com/midnitesnake/USB-Rubber-Ducky/master/Firmware/Images/c_duck_v2.1.hex) firmware is recommended.
-Flash it following the instructions on the [ducky-decode Wiki](https://code.google.com/p/ducky-decode/wiki/Flashing_Guide).
+Flash it following the instructions on [midnitesnake's Ducky Wiki](https://github.com/midnitesnake/USB-Rubber-Ducky/wiki/Flashing-ducky).

 New scripts should be organized as follows: